dekarrin/tunaq/tqwformat.md

 This is a complete reference describing the data files that TunaQuest uses to define games that it runs and techniques for building up a world.

+**TODO: This file is out of date and needs to be rewritten and completed.**

 File Organization
 -----------------
 The entire world may be defined in a single TQW resource file.
 To do this, the